 Extreme heat events have negative impacts on society through increased mortality (D’Ippoliti et al, 2010; Gasparrini and Armstrong, 2011), agricultural losses (Ciais et al, 2005) and damage to property and infrastructure (Kovats et al, 2014).
 The major European heat wave of 2003 was estimated to have caused more than 14,000 additional deaths in France and losses of over $10 billion across Europe, due to health impacts, forest fires and damage to property, livestock and crops (García-Herrera et al, 2010).
 Global mean surface temperature is increasing as a result of anthropogenic emissions of greenhouse gases.
 Alongside global mean warming, the magnitudes of extreme heat events at individual locations around the world have increased since 1900 (Donat et al, 2013).
 Anthropogenic climate change was found to have increased the risk of mortality in Paris and London by 70% and 20%, respectively, during the heat wave of 2003 (Mitchell et al, 2016).
 Therefore, predicting future risk due to heat waves is of vital importance to society.

 Stochastic weather generators produce long, realistic time series of weather variables that can be used for risk planning, by both commercial organisations, such as insurance companies, and public bodies.
 Stochastic weather models require substantially less processing power than dynamical climate models and so can be used to generate many thousands of years of synthetic weather data to allow the magnitude and frequency of extreme events to be estimated.
-The most basic stochastic weather generators focus only on producing time series at a single site, however, some applications require spatially correlated weather time series at multiple locations. [[[Comparison of other weather generators here]]]
+The most basic stochastic weather generators focus only on producing time series at a single site, however, some applications require spatially correlated weather time series at multiple locations.
+Over time, ma

 Here, we use the Imperial College Weather Generator (IMAGE) to assess future risk of heat waves in Europe under climate change.
 IMAGE is a multisite, multivariate stochastic weather generator that can quickly simulate thousands of years of synthetic weather data.
 IMAGE has previously been shown to perform well in comparison to other multivariate, multisite weather generators and in particular has demonstrated its ability to realistically simulate climate extremes (Sparks et al, 2017).